 Competitive swim meets

 Ythan ASC caters for both competitive and non-competitive swimmers.
 Members who do not wish to compete do not have to.
-The club has competitive swimmers of different standards and they are placed in meets accordingly.
-If a member progresses to a required standard, the parents will be approached and asked if the member may be and would like to be entered for these meets.
-There are varying degrees of meet catering for different abilities.
+The club has competitive swimmers of different standards and there are varying degrees of meet catering for different abilities.
 We try to take members to meets which are suitable for their standard, although all swimmers must have good basic stroke technique and meet the required times for entry.

 Entry to meets